crappistmartin/crappistmartin.github.io/source/who-we-are/index.markdown

 footer: true
 ---

 {% img right /images/elephantamenitylogo.jpg %}We are local residents, traders and others who have an interest in the regeneration of the Elephant & Castle.
+We try to engage in planning matters ranging from housing to public realm and sustainable development.
 Many of us are associated with the [Elephant Amenity Network](http://elephantamenity.wordpress.com), which has 3 principles:

 1. Open Masterplanning